scivision/fortran-filesystem/README.md

 ## Build

-Fortran-pathlib can be built with your choice of: Makefile, CMake, Meson, Fortran Package Manager (FPM).
+Fortran-pathlib can be built with your choice of: Makefile, CMake, Meson.

 [lib]pathlib.a is the library binary built that contains the Fortran "pathlib" module--it is the only binary you need to use in your project.